How Much Does It Cost to Raise a Child in LA?

 Healthcare Expenses

 Premiums on health insurance have been steadily rising, even for employees who have solid plans through their employers.
+Those rising costs were aggravated at the outset of 2026, when federal enhanced insurance premium subsidies expired.
+California and a handful of other states partially replaced those subsidies, but it’s not enough to fill the gap.
 For those without insurance, the State of California offers Medi-Cal for low-income families and individuals who meet certain qualifications.

 Apart from insurance, healthcare may also include items such as diapers and food.
-California parents may spend $60 monthly on disposable diapers and another $60 monthly on infant formula.
-The statewide sales tax rate of 7.25%, the highest in the nation, contributes to the overall cost of living and raising a child (and it’s up to 10.25% in some parts of Los Angeles County).
+California parents may spend an average of $70-100/month on disposable diapers.
+If they use baby formula, the average cost is $100-150/month.
+The statewide sales tax rate of 7.25%, the highest in the nation, contributes to the overall cost of living and raising a child (and it’s up to 11.25% in some parts of Los Angeles County).

 The costs may be seemingly endless, but there are ways to save for those willing to live on the frugal side.